hzm628/2048-undo/README.md

 Zimo Huang (zimoh)

-## Core Concepts:
+## Core concepts and the features they implement

-- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
-Incorporate the feedback you got after submitting your proposal.

   1. 2D Array: I use 2D array to represent the 4x4 game board, with each entry in the array containing a Tile element (an instance of "Tile" class that I implement).